Professional wrestling throws: Fireman's carry drop

 The attacking wrestler first lifts their opponent over their shoulders in a fireman's carry position.
 The attacking wrestler then pushes the opponent forward and off their body, slamming the opponent face-down onto the mat.
 The wrestler may land in a kneeling or squatting position.
 This move was used by Mojo Rawley.

 Fireman's carry headlock spinning elbow drop

 The wrestler performs the fireman's carry from a standing position, then tosses the opponent off their shoulders and drops the opponent into a Headlock Elbow Drop.
 It is currently used by Hirooki Goto as the GTW.

 Fireman's carry sitout side powerslam

-The wrestler wrestler performs the fireman's carry from a standing position, then swings the opponent around and drops them Sitout side powerslam.
-The move is used by Hiromu Takahashi as the Dynamite Plunger and Jordan Devlin as the Ireland's Call.
+The wrestler performs the fireman's carry from a standing position, then swings the opponent around and drops them Sitout side powerslam.
+The move is used by Hiromu Takahashi as the Dynamite Plunger and JD McDonagh as the Ireland's Call.